Dynamic Longest Common Substring in Polylogarithmic Time: Introduction

-In Section~\ref{sec:fully} we move to the fully dynamic LCS problem.
+In Section~\ref{sec:fully}, we move to the fully dynamic LCS problem.
 We try to anchor the LCS in both strings as follows.
 For each of the strings $S$ and $T$ we show how to maintain, in $\log^{\cO(1)} n$ time, a collection of pairs of adjacent fragments (e.g.~$(S[i \dd j-1],S[j \dd k])$), denoted by $J_S$ for $S$ and $J_T$ for $T$, with the following property.
 For any common substring $X$ of $S$ and $T$ there exists a partition $X=X_{\ell}X_r$ for which there exists a pair $(U_{\ell},U_r) \in J_S$ and a pair $(V_{\ell},V_r) \in J_T$ such that $X_{\ell}$ is a suffix of both $U_{\ell}$ and $V_{\ell}$, while $X_r$ is a prefix of both $U_r$ and $V_r$.
 We can maintain this collection by exploiting the properties of the locally consistent parsing previously used for maintaining a dynamic collection of strings~\cite{ods}.
-We maintain tries for fragments in the collections and reduce the dynamic LCS problem to a problem on dynamic bicolored trees, which we solve by using dynamic heavy-light decompositions and 2D range trees.
+We maintain tries for fragments in the collections $J_S$ and $J_T$, and reduce the dynamic LCS problem to a problem on dynamic bicolored trees, which we solve by using dynamic heavy-light decompositions and 2D range trees.

-For the lower bounds, we first show a reduction from the problem of answering reachability queries in butterfly graphs that was considered in the seminal paper of Pătraşcu~\cite{DBLP:journals/siamcomp/Patrascu11} to the HIA problem.
+The lower bound for the case where edit operations are allowed follows from a variant of the dynamic partial sums problem~\cite{10.1145/73007.73040,DBLP:journals/siamcomp/HusfeldtR03}.
+The lower bounds for the case where only substitution operations are allowed are much more involved.
+For those, we first show a reduction from the problem of answering reachability queries in butterfly graphs that was considered in the seminal paper of Pătraşcu~\cite{DBLP:journals/siamcomp/Patrascu11} to the HIA problem.
 However, both of these are data structure problems.
 For the lower bound for the fully dynamic LCS problem, we overcome this by using as an intermediate step a reduction to a (restricted) dynamic variant of the HIA problem.
-In fact, in order to show that these lower bounds hold even when Las Vegas randomization is allowed, we slightly generalize Pătraşcu's reduction from the butterfly reachability problem to the information-theoretic lopsided set disjointness problem.
+In fact, in order to show that these lower bounds hold even when Las Vegas randomization is allowed, we slightly generalize Pătraşcu's reduction from the lopsided set disjointness problem to the butterfly reachability problem.
 See~\cref{sec:lowerbound}.